 Rachel is a mindfulness practitioner as well as a dating and relationships coach.
-Her new workbook for mindful dating is out soon.
+Her new workbook for mindful dating is available here and her book of thirty easy activities to get started on mindfulness can be purchased here.
 Sign up at the bottom of this page for updates and new blog posts.

 Further reading and links

 Finding My Right Mind: One Woman’s Experiment to Put Meditation to the Test by Vanessa Potter